 - Take a lead in promoting pupil attendance ensuring it is the responsibility of all staff.
-Be aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Develop a clear strategy and vision for improving attendance - Work with the SENCO, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs and supports good attendance - Support all staff to monitor attendance patterns and tackle attendance concerns effectively by providing regular attendance reports to class teachers or tutors / subject leaders so they are able to facilitate discussions with pupils (this also includes any special educational needs coordinators, designated safeguarding leads and pupil premium leads). - Work with the leadership team to benchmark the school's attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement

-- Monitor in the data the impact of school wide attendance efforts, including any specific strategies implemented ensuring there is regular and positive communication with parents - Provide rewards for improving attendance, punctuality and overall high attendance while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly - Set annual school attendance targets with the Headteacher - Work on proactively on building strong relationships with families - Follow the LA Fast-Track procedure and support staff to offer Early Help where necessary and work with Education Welfare Officers to tackle persistent absence. - Work with the LA, agencies, and safeguarding partners to overcome barriers to attendance - Advise the Headteacher and School Administrators when to issue fixed-penalty notices - Escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy - Lead attendance training for staff
+Be aware, vigilant, well-informed and listen to what children say about the barriers to accessing education - Develop a clear strategy and vision for improving attendance - Work with the SENCOs, where relevant, to ensure any SEND needs are fully understood, including how these may impact on attendance, and to ensure that the provision in place meets needs and supports good attendance - Support all staff to monitor attendance patterns and tackle attendance concerns effectively by providing regular attendance reports to class teachers or tutors / subject leaders so they are able to facilitate discussions with pupils (this also includes any special educational needs coordinators, designated safeguarding leads and pupil premium leads). - Work with the leadership team to benchmark the school's attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement - Monitor in the data the impact of school wide attendance efforts, including any specific strategies implemented ensuring there is regular and positive communication with parents - Set annual school attendance targets with the Headteacher - Work proactively on building strong relationships with families - Work with the LA, agencies, and safeguarding partners to overcome barriers to attendance - Advise the Headteacher and School Administrators when to issue fixed-penalty notices - Escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy - Lead attendance training for staff

-Senior Leadership Team
+Trust Senior Leadership Team